-The OGC IP staff will provide regular (monthly) progress reports on Geo4NIEM to the sponsors.
-To do this, participants must submit technical and business progress reports by the 6th of each month, as detailed in WBS Section 1.3.1 of this Annex A. Besides reporting progress in terms of "percentage complete" on each of the deliverables expected, another purpose of the monthly technical reports is to capture a record of decisions and actions taken, results obtained, lessons learned, and recommendations for any changes to the work program.
+The OGC IP staff will provide regular (monthly) progress reports and briefings for the FCP project to the sponsors.
+To do this, participants must submit technical and business progress reports by the 6th of each month, as detailed in WBS Section 1.3.1 of this Annex A. Besides reporting progress in terms of "percentage complete" on each of the deliverables expected, another purpose of the monthly technical reports is to capture and report:

+- □ Record of decisions and actions taken

+- □ Results obtained

+- □ Lessons learned

+- □ Recommendations for any changes to the work program.

 This becomes a valuable record of the project activity experience.
 The purpose of the monthly business report is to provide the Initiative Manager, Financial Officer, and IP Executive Director with a quick indicator of the project health, from each Participant's perspective.
 These reports have proved crucial to identifying underlying issues needing to be addressed, which may not have received adequate attention in the weekly telecons and other daily communications.
 Initiative Architect consolidates monthly technical reports to send to the Initiative Manager by the 15th of each month.
-The

-Initiative Manager then consolidates these into the progress reports submitted to the sponsors by the 20th of each month.
+The Initiative Manager then consolidates these into the progress reports submitted to the sponsors by the 20th of each month.
 The OGC IP staff and the sponsors also provide status reports about the program to the OGC Technical Committee and the OGC Planning Committee as feasible and appropriate.
 At those times the participants may present interface designs and other reports to the TC and PC.
 Demonstration scenarios and the architecture to support those demonstrations would be included in these presentations.

 OGC IP staff will review action item status on a weekly basis with Team Leads and participants that are responsible for the completion of those actions.
-Action item status reports will be posted to the Geo4NIEM web sites each week.
+Action item status reports will be posted to the FCP web sites each week.
 Email will be used to notify Team Leads and responsible parties of pending actions for a given week.